feldob/InPUT/README.md

 When working offline, you have to change the schemaLocation in your XML files to a local version of the respective XSD schema (DesignSpace, Design, or CodeMapping).
 The files can be downloaded here:

-[design|TheInPUT.org/Design.xsd]
+* "design":TheInPUT.org/Design.xsd
-[designSpace|TheInPUT.org/DesignSpace.xsd]
+* "designSpace":TheInPUT.org/DesignSpace.xsd
-[codeMapping|TheInPUT.org/CodeMapping.xsd]
+* "codeMapping":TheInPUT.org/CodeMapping.xsd

-e.g change the <notextile>xsi:schemaLocation="http://TheInPUT.org/Design http://TheInPUT.org/Design.xsd" in your root node to xsi:schemaLocation="http://TheInPUT.org/Design PATH/Design.xsd"</notextile>, if the Design.xsd resides on path PATH on your local network.
+e.g change the <notextile>xsi:schemaLocation="http://TheInPUT.org/Design http://TheInPUT.org/Design.xsd" in your root node to xsi:schemaLocation="http://TheInPUT.org/Design PATH/Design.xsd"</notextile>, if the Design.xsd resides on path PATH of your local network.

 #License